RevealBi/Documentation/en/wpf/theming-dashboards.md

 ### Create a Custom Theme

 If you would like a theme that is more maintainable and easier to reuse and share, we recommend creating a custom theme.
-A custom theme is a class that dervives from `RevealTheme`.
+A custom theme is a class that derives from `RevealTheme`.

 Here is an example of a custom theme called `MyUglyTheme`:
 ```cs